Route 51/Route 88 Interchange

 The project was restarted in 2007, with the incorporation of right-sizing and smart transportation initiatives.
 It was determined that the project would address the structurally deficient bridges along with traffic mobility and safety enhancements.
 Current design efforts have been underway since 2008.

-A 2008 traffic safety study identified four of the five intersections at the Route 51/Route 88 interchange as high probability crash locations.
 Stewart Avenue, Glenbury Street, Library Road and Underwood Street were listed as dangerous in four separate catagories: Signalized Intersection crashes, Hit Pole crashes, Hit Fixed Object crashes and Run off the Road crashes.
 This finding added a sense of urgency to the need for a solution to this traffic bottleneck.

 The heavily traveled interchange has become a dangerous traffic bottleneck.